 No Dealer Hole Card

-At standard blackjack tables, both the player and dealer get two cards, and one of the dealer’s cards (the hole card) is hidden from the player.
+Both the player and dealer get two real cards, and one of the dealer’s cards (the hole card) is hidden from the player.
 The dealer “peeks” at their hole card at the outset to determine if they have a blackjack, and if they do (and if the player does not) they announce it immediately and win the hand outright.

 A variant that is seen widely throughout Europe has the dealer only draw one initial card.
-This allows the player to potentially wager more money than they normally would (by splitting or doubling) before a blackjack is revealed.
-Because of this, the “no hole card” rule gives the house a little over a tenth of a percentage point in expected return over time.
+This allows the player to potentially wager more money when you play online than they normally would (by splitting or doubling) before an online blackjack is revealed.
+The “no hole card” rule gives the house a little over a tenth of a percentage point in expected return over time.

 Limitations on Splitting Playing Live Dealer Blackjack